kunterbunt2/collus/README.md

 # Installation

-## How to install PLuvia on Windows
+## How to install Collus on Windows

 Pluvia is released as a msi installer for Windows platform.
 This installer is however not digitally signed.
 This means that your Windows will warn you with a popup that the software could be harmful